Surrendering an Animal

 If the animal needs treatment or intervention for a behavior and/or medical condition that requires resources not available to MHCSPCA or owner, a list of other possible resources will be provided as an alternative.

 If the pet is determined to be unhealthy/untreatable, counseling will be offered to assist the owner in making a well-educated decision in the best interest of the pet, family, and the community.
 Pet Loss counseling and additional information will be offered to the owner to provide supportive assistance during this difficult time.

-In the event, any pet is admitted to the MHCSPCA, the owner will be asked to leave a minimum donation of $20.00, this is not mandatory, rather suggested for care of the released animal.
+In the event, any pet is admitted to the MHCSPCA, the owner will be asked to pay a relinquisment fee ($85 dogs, $65 cats) for care of the released animal.